Contact me at

 Disciplined (D) 9 Drilled and trained e.g. Swiss pikes

-Steady (S) 8 Troops experienced in working together with clearly understood command structure but lacking formal drill e.g. condottiere, ordnance companies
+>Steady (S) 8 Troops experienced in working together with clearly understood command structure but lacking formal drill e.g. condottiere, ordnance companies

 Ill-disciplined (I) 7 The majority of troops brought together for a battle or campaign made up of small contingents unfamiliar with one another e.g. feudal knights.

-Rabble (R) 6 An armed mob, lacking command, control and common sense e.g. rural levies
+6 An armed mob, lacking command, control and common sense e.g. rural levies

 Mounted troops may not be rated better than steady.
 In mixed units, the discipline factor is that of the least disciplined type.